Blogs > Health & Wellbeing

 The severe allergic reactions that occur when ticks are removed from humans have not been reported in dogs [5]

 Remember!
-Complete a full body search on your dog as multiple ticks could be present.
+Complete at least two full body searches on your dog as multiple ticks could be present, and call your local vet straight away!

 What happens if I leave the tick head in my dog’s skin?